BAInformatica

 The thorough theoretical and experimental knowledge of computer science that this programme offers has been recognised as outstanding by several Italian professional associations.
 The degree provides you with core conceptual competencies in informatics, as well as analytical, planning and development skills, methodological and technological know-how and other professional skills.

-All curricula include workshop activities and experimentation as well as a knowledge of English, especially the technical language used in relation to ICT.
+The programme also incorporates workshop activities and experimentation as well as a knowledge of English, especially the technical language used in relation to ICT.

 Programme structure